There has never been a better time to get your psychology degree.

 - Practicing psychologists need a masters, specialist, or doctoral degree.
 A license or certification is also required to practice.

-Learn what it takes to earn a career in the clinical, counseling, and research fields of psychology.
+Learn what it takes to earn a degree in the clinical, counseling, and research fields of psychology.
 Talk to a school counselor today!